The following information and links are provided for the purposes of Rule 26 of the AIM Rules for Companies.

 • major contracts.

 The Non-Executive Directors have a particular responsibility to constructively challenge the strategy proposed by the executive management team, to scrutinise and challenge performance, to ensure appropriate remuneration, and to ensure that succession planning is in place in relation to senior members of the management team.
 The senior management team enjoy open access to the Non-Executive Directors.

 The Chairman is responsible for leadership of the Board and ensuring its effectiveness.
 The Chairman with the assistance of the Chief Executive Officer sets the Board’s agenda and ensures that adequate time is available for discussion of all agenda items, in particular strategic issues.

-The role of the Audit Committee and the Remuneration Committee is set out in the Corporate Governance Report on pages 26-32 of the 2019 Annual Report.
+The roles of the Audit Committee and the Remuneration Committee are set out further on in this report.

 The governance structures will evolve over time in parallel with the Company’s objectives, strategy, and business model to reflect the development of the Company.

 |10.
 Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.||The Board is committed to maintaining good communication and having constructive dialogue with all of its stakeholders, including shareholders, providing them with access to information to enable them to come to informed decisions about the Company.
 The ‘Investors’ section on this site provides all required regulatory information as well as additional information shareholders may find helpful, including:

 • information on Board members, advisers and significant shareholdings;

 • a historical list of the Company’s announcements;

 • corporate governance information;

 • historical Annual Reports and notices of Annual General Meetings; and

-• share price information and interactive charting facilities to assist shareholders analysing performance.
+• share price information and interactive charting facilities to assist shareholders in analysing performance.

 Results of shareholder meetings and details of votes cast will be publicly announced through the regulatory system and displayed on this site with suitable explanations of any actions undertaken as a result of any significant votes for or against resolutions.

 Date on which this information was last updated: 30 July 2021